The rigidity of sharp spectral gap in nonnegatively curved spaces: Rigidity under non-negative Bakry- Emery Ricci tensor (alternative proof)

-As we embark on the proof of the rigidity and in the spirit of demonstrating the precise strategy of the proof in the smooth setting, we will first attend to the spectral rigidity for the drift Laplacian; the drift Laplacian is sometimes referred to as the Witten or the Bakry-\'Emery Laplacian.
-This proof entails adjustments in the classic proof of the rigidity for the nondrifted Laplacian which has been proven only in the \emph{closed case} in~\cite{Hang-Wang}; our proof is new (not presented in the literature before, to the best of our knowledge) and covers the drifted Laplacian and the the case where the manifold has a convex boundary.
+Here, we will present a proof of rigidity under non-negative Bakry-\'Emery Ricci tensor using smooth analysis techniques.
+We will also discuss that this case is indeed an special case of our main Theorem~\ref{thm:main-YZ}.
+This proof entails adjustments in the classic proof of the rigidity for the non-drifted Laplacian which has been proven only in the \emph{closed case} in~\cite{Hang-Wang}; our proof is new and covers the drifted Laplacian and the the case where the manifold has a convex boundary.
+Also there are intricacies when $\mathscr{X}$ is not integrable that we will address.